ramyalsaffar/Dual-RoBERTa-Classifiers-for-3-Class-Refusal-Taxonomy-and-Binary-Jailbreak-Detection/README.md

 | `/admin/promote-challenger` | POST | Promote challenger to active (requires admin API key) |
 | `/admin/rollback` | POST | Stop A/B test and remove challenger (requires admin API key) |

-All predictions are logged to PostgreSQL asynchronously via FastAPI `BackgroundTasks` so logging does not add to inference latency.
+All predictions are designed to be logged to PostgreSQL asynchronously via FastAPI `BackgroundTasks` so logging does not add to inference latency.

 ### A/B Testing

-New model versions are deployed as challengers, not immediately promoted.
+The A/B testing system is designed so new model versions are deployed as challengers, not immediately promoted.
 Traffic is split by random draw: a configurable percentage of requests go to the challenger, the remainder to the active model.
 The gradual rollout stages are [5%, 25%, 50%, 100%].
 Each stage is manually approved via the `/admin/promote-challenger` endpoint.
 The challenger can be rolled back at any stage without downtime.

 ### Drift Detection and Monitoring

-`35-MonitoringSystem.py` runs a two-tier escalating check using the same GPT-4o judge from training as the ground truth signal -- production monitoring does not require labeled data.
+`35-MonitoringSystem.py` implements a two-tier escalating check using the same GPT-4o judge from training as the ground truth signal -- production monitoring would not require labeled data.

 **Daily check (small sample):**
 - Samples recent predictions, re-labels them with GPT-4o